Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Simulation

-To evaluate the resulting controller, we introduce the notion of ROA which describes the region of the initial states that can asymptotically converge to the equilibrium point.
+To evaluate the performance of the resulted policy, we introduce the notion of ROA which describes the region of the initial states that can asymptotically converge to the equilibrium point.
 Overall, it reflects the ability of a controller to locally stabilize the system.
-In this experiment, we use the largest ball of the initial states that asymptotically converge to the origin to estimate the ROA based on Monte Carlo sampling.
+In this simulation, we use the largest ball of the initial states that asymptotically converge to the origin to estimate the ROA based on Monte Carlo sampling.
 To this end, we randomly select an initial state from the sphere $r_{\text{test}}\cdot\mathcal{U}^{3}$ and simulate the closed-loop nonlinear dynamics for $2\times 10^3$ steps.
-We repeat it for $10^3$ times to see whether $\|x_{2\times 10^3}\| \leq r_{\text{ini}}/5$ (the state converges) in all cases.
+We repeat it for $10^3$ times to see whether $\|x_{2\times 10^3}\| \leq r_{\text{test}}/5$ (the state converges) in all cases.
 If the answer is positive, then we conclude that $r_{\text{roa}} > r_{\text{test}}$.
 We then increase $r_{\text{test}}$ and repeat the test until for a radius $\bar{r}_{\text{test}}$ the state norm fails to converge to within $\bar{r}_{\text{test}}/5$.
 Hence, we can estimate the ROA as the ball with radius $r_{\text{roa}} = \bar{r}_{\text{test}}$.

 We perform our algorithm with initial state radius $r_{\text{ini}} = 0.1,0.3,0.5$, each with $3$ independent trails, and estimate the average ROA radius of the resulting controllers.
 We also compare the results with the optimal LQR controller of the linearized dynamical model at the origin.
-Our result is summarized in Table \ref{table}.
-Interestingly, though the LQR controller has the well-known stability margin, our exact discount annealing algorithm returns a stabilizing controller with a larger ROA radius when $r_{\text{ini}} = 0.3,0.5$.
+Our result is summarized in Table I. Interestingly, though the LQR controller has the well-known stability margin, our explicit discount method algorithm returns a stabilizing policy with a larger ROA radius when $r_{\text{ini}} = 0.3,0.5$.
 We also observe that the ROA radius becomes slightly larger as $r_{\text{ini}}$ increases.
 This is due to that a large $r_{\text{ini}}$ can facilitate the exploration of the unknown nonlinear system, which helps learn a better controller.